owaits/ScreenMonkey.Help/start/UsingForAConcert.md

 First we [add the media files](../reference/CreatingClips.md) to Screen Monkey.
 The easiest way to add a media file to Screen Monkey is to drag the file from Windows Explorer to an empty slot.
 We do this for the MP3 files and images.

-The lower third is created from the [text clip](../reference/clipTypes/Text/TextClip.md) by adding two text caption objects will filled backgrounds.
+The lower third is created from the [text clip](../reference/clipTypes/Text/TextClip.md) by adding two text caption objects with filled backgrounds.
 This allows you to quickly create multiple lower thirds from the same text clip template.
 The background of the text clip is set to 'none' so that only the strap appears on top of the video.

 To take a live video feed into Screen Monkey we are going to use the [NDI clip](../reference/clipTypes/ndi.md) which can receive video from a suitable NDI camera on the local network.

-To make the show as simple as possible to operate we will put the lower third clips on Layer 2 so that they appears on top of the video automatically.
+To make the show as simple as possible to operate we will put the lower third clips on Layer 2 so that they appear on top of the video automatically.
 To do this [layers are pre-assigned](../reference/clipSettings/layer.md) to the clips.

 We will link the lead in music to the concert image with a [pair link](../reference/clipSettings/link.md) so that they play together.
 Add a [fade transition](../reference/clipSettings/transition.md) to the music clips and the concert slide.